Handbook of Families and Work

 D. Russell Crane is Director of the Comprehensive Clinic and Professor of Marriage and Family Therapy, School of Family Life, Brigham Young University.
 He recently received the American Association for Marriage and Family Therapy Cumulative Contributions to Marriage and Family Therapy Research Award.
 He is the author of Fundamentals of Marital Therapy, co-edited Handbook of Families and Health: Interdisciplinary Perspectives and Handbook of Families and Poverty, and more than fifty scholarly articles and book chapters.
 E. Jeffrey Hill is Associate Professor in the School of Family Life at Brigham Young University.
 His research examines finding harmony between paid work and family life.
 He has authored more than forty scholarly articles and book chapters on this topic.
 Previously, he was a work and family subject matter expert at IBM, where he pioneered many flexible work options including: paternity leave, part-time employment, and telecommuting.

-Families Under Stress: Socially Toxic Time Cages and Convoys The Effects of
+Working Families Under Stress: Socially Toxic Time Cages and Convoys

-Job Stress on the Family: One Size Does Not Fit All How Family-Supportive
+The Effects of Job Stress on the Family: One Size Does Not Fit All

-Confusion: Clarifying the Positive Side of Work and Family The Intersection
+Reducing Conceptual Confusion: Clarifying the Positive Side of Work and

-of Work and Family Demands and Resources: Linking Mechanisms and
+The Intersection of Work and Family Demands and Resources: Linking

 When Employees Must Choose Between Work and Family: Application of

-Gives When Mothers Are Employed?
-Parental Time Allocation in Dual-Earner
+What Gives When Mothers Are Employed?
+Parental Time Allocation in

 To Work and To Love: Bi-directional Relationships between Job Conditions